jessjep/jessjep.github.io/readme.md

-# My Portfolio
+# Little Fish Data

-Little fish in a big sea of data and talented people.
 A blog for sharing data visualisations and more.
+Named from the feeling of being a tiny fish in a vast sea of data and talented people.
 The foundations of the website were built by my generous sister, @emoore29, who is far more experienced in webdev.
 I refined the aesthetics and added the content.